francisChigozie/francisChigozie/README.md

 ### Hi there, I’m Mr. Francis 👋

 ## I'm a Full Stack Web & App Software developer 👀
-- 🌱 I’m currently studying Advanced IT Security
 - 💞️ I’m looking to collaborate with other developers and content creators
 - 2022 Goals: Contribute to educating younger coding generation
 - Fun fact: I love to paly Table Tennis / Drums